A Deeper Look at the New Milky Way Satellites: Sagittarius II, Reticulum II, Phoenix II, and Tucana III: DISCUSSION

 \subsection{Phe~II}

 The CMD features of Phe~II are much clearer in the Hess diagram, which accounts for the contaminating background stars (see Figure~\ref{fig:cmdhess}).
 Phe~II has a sparsely populated RGB, with a potential population of blue HBs outside our half-light radius (see Figure~\ref{fig:extended}).
-There are tentative signs of extended structure at the $3-5\sigma$ level in the density map in the southeast direction, where two blue HB candidates are located.
-However, these can be completely accounted for by Poisson scatter in such a sparsely sampled system \citep{Martin2008}.

 The structural parameters of Phe~II are not well-constrained in the discovery analyses \citep{Bechtol2015,Koposov2015a}.
 Our deep photometry provides robust constraints on these parameters, which mostly agree well with the results from \citet{Koposov2015a}, within the uncertainties.
-Compared to their estimations, our ML analysis suggests a larger size ($r_{h}=37\pm6$ pc versus $26^{+6}_{-4}$ pc) and a slightly rounder shape ($\epsilon=0.4\pm0.1$ versus $0.5^{+0.1}_{-0.3}$) with similar luminosity ($M_{V}=-2.7\pm0.4$ versus $-2.8\pm0.2$) for Phe~II.
+Compared to their estimations, our ML analysis suggests a similar size ($r_{h}=37\pm6$ pc versus $35.7^{+8}_{-5}$\footnote{\citet{Koposov2015a} reported the azimuthally averaged half-light radius of 26 pc.
+This is their value after correcting for the ellipticity.} pc) and a slightly rounder shape ($\epsilon=0.4\pm0.1$ versus $0.5^{+0.1}_{-0.3}$) with similar luminosity ($M_{V}=-2.7\pm0.4$ versus $-2.8\pm0.2$) for Phe~II.
+We note our absolute magnitude is fainter than that in \citet{Bechtol2015} ($M_{V} = -3.7\pm0.4$), however their value would be $M_{V} = -3.4\pm0.4$ if shifted by our distance modulus ($m-M = 19.6$).
 In Figure~\ref{fig:SL_plot}, it lands directly on the locus defined by other MW ultra-faint dwarf galaxies of similar luminosity.
 Judging from the ellipticity and position in the size-luminosity plane, it is likely that Phe~II is a dwarf galaxy.